tribalxg/ATCEM2026_Excel/README.md

 # ATCEM 2026 Excel Tutorial Materials

-This repository contains the materials for the [Alaska Native Tribal Health Consortium (ATCEM) 2026](https://anthc.org/events/atcem/) Excel tutorial by [Angie Reed](https://github.com/angiereed04468) and [Jess Kunke](https://github.com/jpierkunke).
+This repository contains the materials for the [Alaska Tribal Conference on Environmental Management (ATCEM) 2026](https://anthc.org/events/atcem/) Excel tutorial by [Angie Reed](https://www.tribalexchangenetwork.org/angie-reed) and [Jess Kunke](https://github.com/jpierkunke).

 To download the materials, click the green `<> Code` button above, and select "Download ZIP".
 To unzip the file on your computer, either double-click the file, or right-click the file and select "Extract All".